Agricultural & Forestry Machinery — European Union (EU)

 Technical Requirements

-- Basic safety requirements: The core harmonized standards are the EN ISO 4254 series (Safety of agricultural and forestry machinery), EN 13977.
-General risk assessment follows EN ISO 12100 standard; electrical systems shall comply with EN 60204-1 standard, and noise performance testing follows EN ISO 4871.
+Basic Safety Requirements: The core harmonized standards are the EN ISO 4254 series (safety of agricultural and forestry machinery) and EN 13977, general risk assessment follows EN ISO 12100 standard; electrical systems must comply with EN 60204-1 standard, and noise performance testing follows EN ISO 4871.
+Key Verification Items: Protection strength test for exposed rotating parts, rollover protection structure (ROPS) test for aerial work machinery, reliability verification of emergency control devices, adaptability test for typical agricultural operating environments, etc. Emission Requirements: Products equipped with internal combustion engines must meet the particulate matter and nitrogen oxide emission limits specified by Stage V.

 Certification Process

-WANVE, as a professional technical service organization, provides one-stop full compliance support for enterprise export.
+WANVE provides one-stop full compliance support for enterprise export.